Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Conclusion

 \section{Conclusion}

-In this work, we introduced LoRA-SB, a novel framework that bridges the gap between low-rank parameter-efficient fine-tuning and full fine-tuning.
-This is enabled by our carefully designed initialization strategy, which approximates the first step of full fine-tuning and ensures that the most relevant subspaces for task-specific adaptation are captured from the outset.
-Our theoretical analysis uncovered critical limitations in LoRA-XS: suboptimal gradient approximation and reliance on fixed initialization that fails to adapt to task-specific nuances.
-By addressing both issues through a unified approach, we demonstrate that LoRA-SB achieves optimal scaling and preserves critical update directions.
-Furthermore, our approach ensures hyperparameter independence by directly approximating the full fine-tuning gradient, thereby eliminating instability and convergence issues associated with scaling factors.
+In this work, we introduced LoRA-SB, which bridges the gap between low-rank PEFT and full FT.
+This is enabled by our initialization strategy, which approximates the first step of full FT and ensures that the most relevant subspaces for task-specific adaptation are captured.
+We achieve optimal gradient scaling and preserve update directions throughout training.
+Our approach ensures scaling factor independence by approximating the full FT gradient, thereby eliminating potential instability issues.
+Through extensive experiments, we demonstrate that our method outperforms LoRA (and baselines) using upto \textbf{90x} less parameters, and comprehensively outperforms LoRA-XS.

-Through extensive experiments on 4 models across 16 datasets covering mathematical reasoning, commonsense reasoning, and language understanding tasks, we demonstrate that our method exceeds the performance of LoRA while using upto \textbf{90x} less parameters, and comprehensively outperforms LoRA-XS.
-Our work advances the state of PEFT while laying the groundwork for further innovations in low-rank adaptations for neural networks.
-Future work includes exploring adaptive layer-wise rank settings and evaluating the approach on other architectures, such as Vision Language Models (VLMs) and Vision Transformers (ViTs).